 Jerusalem is mostly famous for being one of the most important religious city for Judaism, Christianity, and the Islam.
 For those living in Jerusalem, it is a thriving city and a modern metropolis, rich in art and history, restaurants and coffee shops, pubs and dance clubs.
 Throughout the year, the city hosts festivals, exhibitions, international conferences and sports competitions.
 Jerusalem is a hub for innovation, both technologically, and for community, social based initiatives.

 We provide a limited amount of scholarships for students from developing countries.
-Additionally, we offer designated scholarships for Palestinian students and to selected applicants from Canada, Mexico and the Philipines.
+Additionally, we offer designated scholarships for Palestinian students and to selected applicants from Mexico, Ecuador and Argentina.
 Following the acceptance to the program, the admission team will send potential candidates the information about financial assistance and available scholarships.
 For further information, please refer to the FAQ page.